jinjagit/JupyterNotebooks/README.md

 Learning to use Jupyter notebooks:

 Current level of ability: Noob copy/paste exploration, with background of a bit of coding / environment setup experience

-NOT DISPLAYING on GitHub.
-No idea why.
-05/02/18 01:00 (But still displaying fine when pulled to Mybinder.org)